Rosa-Luxemburgstiftung-Berlin/rls.openproject/README.md

 it includes optional backup and recovery tasks.

-currently tested with different ansible versions (2.9 - 2.16) and:
+currently tested with different ansible versions (2.9 - 2.18¹) and:
  * debian 12
  * debian 11
  * ubuntu 22.04
  * ubuntu 20.04

+¹) - the tests usually include a run with the latest stabel version

 ## scheduled task creation